 - Power Supply: AC Adapter DC 12V

-- Dimensions: 4" x 48.5" x 12.25"
+- Dimensions: 4″ x 48.5″ x 12.25″

 - Weight: 15.25 lbs

-The PSR-SX700 is a keyboard packed with workstation and arranger features and being part of Yamaha's Portable Sound (PSR) line.
-It does all this while retaining a lightweight profile that's easy to carry around.
+The PSR-SX700 is a keyboard packed with workstation and arranger features and is part of Yamaha’s Portable Sound (PSR) line.
+It does all this while retaining a lightweight profile that’s easy to carry around.

-Thankfully, the master controller layout is well thought out, especially its accompaniment and recording controls which are neatly positioned near the keys for quick access.
+Thankfully, the master controller layout is well thought out, especially its accompaniment and recording controls, which are neatly positioned near the keys for quick access.

-The 7" LCD color touchscreen gives you access to important settings like Voice and Style assignments, as well as menus and other parameters.
+The 7″ LCD color touchscreen gives you access to important settings like Voice and Style assignments, as well as menus and other parameters.
 The screen layout is intuitive, so it really makes the workflow and overall playing experience easier.

-As for the workflow, you can utilize Accompaniment Styles to add a more realistic sounding "backing band" to your playing.
+As for the workflow, you can utilize Accompaniment Styles to add a more realistic-sounding “backing band” to your playing.
 It works with you as you change your chords, much like a smart auto accompaniment tool.
 Another noteworthy feature of the PSR-SX700 is its joystick control.
-It can go up, down, and sideways - allowing for convenient control over both pitch and modulation.
+It can go up, down, and sideways – allowing for convenient control over both pitch and modulation.

 The sound engine is up to par with similarly priced keyboards, thanks to Yamaha’s VCM (Virtual Circuit Modeling).
 Whether you want to play guitar, piano, organ, strings, and synth sounds, they all have good realism and they respond well to playing.